 Johns Hopkins University is committed to the admission of qualified high school students and college graduates with disabilities for its undergraduate and graduate programs.
 There is no special admission process for students with disabilities.
 In some cases, students choose to identify themselves as having a disability if they feel that the information would help an admissions office to understand something questionable on their academic record or to stress that the student has worked very hard to achieve success.

 If you are a prospective undergraduate or graduate student with a disability who is interested in applying to Johns Hopkins, please contact Student Disability Services at 410-516-4720 or email@example.com to discuss how Johns Hopkins could provide reasonable and necessary accommodations.
 Satisfaction with your chosen college or university will depend on many things, including how well the university and the disability services program meet your needs as a student with a disability.
 Communication with SDS is strictly confidential and will not be shared with the Office of Admissions.

 Making the Transition

 Here are some important considerations for prospective undergraduate students as they prepare to begin their college experience.

 Students in high school are covered under the Individuals with Disabilities Education Act (IDEA, 2004).
 IDEA gives all students in the primary and secondary levels the right to a free and appropriate public education.
 This includes providing students with accommodations, educational services, therapies, and curriculum modifications.
-Compared to the services students and their parents have expected from their public schools, the services provided by post-secondary institutions may seem minimal.

 What will colleges require?